-Chesapeake Region Accessible Boating (CRAB) started in 1991 as a non-profit providing sailing instruction and experience on a fleet of four, donated Catalina Freedom 20's.
+Chesapeake Region Accessible Boating (CRAB) started in 1991 as a non-profit providing the thrill, freedom and therapeutic value of sailing to those with disabilities, recovering warriors and youth from at-risk communities.
 The organization was founded by Don Backe who was paralyzed in his 50's from a car accident in 1989.
 He had been an avid sailor all of his life and his friends got him back into sailing to improve his spirits and to rekindle his love of sailing.
 Don took his enthusiasm for sailing and built an organization that could share the experience with many other people with disabilities, wounded warriors, and children from at-risk neighborhoods.

 CRAB sailing operations are based at Sandy Point State Park off of Route 50 near the Western side of the Bay Bridge.
 CRAB's office is located at 177 Defense Highway, Suite 9, Annapolis, MD 21401.

 CRAB relies on donors, sponsors and grants to support its boating programs and operations.
-Nearly 100 volunteers provide the primary source of staff for sailing events.
+Over 100 volunteers provide the primary source of staff for sailing events.
 CRAB's volunteer Board of Directors provides the leadership and strategy for the organization.
-CRAB has two full-time staff and two part-time staff who provide day to day management and oversight for its safe and successful programs.
+CRAB has two full-time staff and three part-time staff who provide day to day management and oversight for its safe and successful programs.

 To volunteer, please see our Volunteer page.